Text

 All Latin words or phrases that appear in dictionaries are to be rendered in Roman type (e.g. in situ, passim, de facto, a priori, etc.).

-And again, the usual spelling of certain Arabic words sanctioned by usage, such as oued, souk, fondouk, mufti, vizir, etc., should be preserved.
+And again, the usual spelling of certain Arabic words sanctioned by usage, such as oued, souk, fondouk, mufti or vizir, should be preserved.
+Authors are asked to transcribe all other Arabic terms according to the principles followed in standard works of research dissemination.

 > Download recommendations and table for Transliteration of Arabic.